-Objective 1.11 To establish total loss claim-handling guidelines.
+Objective 1 11 To establish total loss claim handling quidalines Objective 1.11 To establish total loss claim-handling guidelines.
 Description Address the variety of total loss scenarios that could occur from a catastrophic incident.
 Purpose To ensure complex losses are quickly identified and addressed efficiently.
 Participants Legal and Compliance, Claims, Actuarial and Enterprise Analytics, Underwriting Action Plans Legal and Compliance Helps interpret concurrent causation methodologies (i.e., Texas Insurance Code 2210.578).
 Documents processes and procedures for determining slab claims and implementing the concurrent loss methodology (when expert panel methodology becomes available).
 Plans to use outside counsel for executing concurrent causation methodologies in the case of a large catastrophe.
 Claims Identifies the number and locations of potential total losses for any event.
 Determines the need to establish dedicated work group(s) in Claims Center to address those claims Ensures that ensuing losses (e.g., fire, theft, vandalism) are handled correctly.
 Identifies when and how to use experts to resolve total loss claims.
 Maintains specific procedures for resolving commercial, mobile, and residential total losses.
 Maintains before and after aerial imaging to resolve total loss claims.
 Underwriting Plans for assisting with gathering and interpreting specific data on total loss properties.
 Plans for providing dedicated resources to the total loss units should a dedicated work group be formed.
 Assists with agent relationships and customer relations related to total loss claims.
 Plans to communicate with agent and obtain flood certificate in the case of a CAT.
 Actuarial and Enterprise Analytics Identifies properties at risk due to storm surge exposures, or those most likely to have slab or total loss claims, prior to storm season.
 Develops pre-incident total loss/slab claim projections (i.e., heat maps and potential numbers).
-Works with expert Related Documents Property Damage Evaluation Guidelines (PDEG) Claim Examiners Handbook Additional Information Compliance See Texas Insurance Code 2210.578 for information on the expert panel.
+Works with experts to identify detailed property characteristics to improve projections.
+Makes projections based on data put into the expert panel tool/methodology.
+Exhibits, or Related Documents Property Damage Evaluation Guidelines (PDEG) Claim Examiners Handbook Additional Information Compliance See Texas Insurance Code 2210.578 for information on the expert panel.
 QA or Testing